 Use of information and communication technologies in general and specifically, online government services, are key factors in the way the public sector is changing, as it delivers fast access to public services for both individuals and businesses.

-However, the adoption of new technologies by public agencies has also exposed them to new types of threats.
-It is no longer sufficient just to look out for typical IT problems, such as prevention or reporting incidents.
-Now there is a real and ever-present threat of cyber-attacks.
+However, the adoption of new technologies by public agencies has also exposed them to new types of threats - There is a real and everpresent threat of cyber-attacks to these online services.